sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 );
 ```

-Finally, we can check the validity of the input script generated for the method call like this:
+Finally, we can check the validity of the method call as before.

 ```ts
 let result = tx_i.verifyScript(atInputIndex);